ThreeByYV/Hominem/README.md

 #### Planned: October 2025
 This is where it gets interesting - time to start implementing the 2.5D magic.
 Cel-shading, custom normal manipulation, and getting those clean outlines working.
 The goal is to make 3D models look like they were hand-drawn.
 #### Planned: November 2025

 Advanced 2.5D features and polish.
 Want to get the lighting looking really stylized and art-directable.
 Maybe some post-processing effects to really sell the hand-drawn aesthetic.
+Even possibly using AMD FSR SDK for AI image upscaling